 Our prototype Hub is at the Maryknoll Sisters’ compound in Monrovia, CA. We’re inspired by the commitment of the Sisters, who have served the common good in some of the most difficult places on Earth and have put it all on the line.

-They are highly entrepreneurial — at the center of each Hub is a Pando Accelerator, where change makers come to kick-start hyper-local environmental and social impact initiatives for the common good.
+Hubs are highly entrepreneurial — at the center of each Hub is a Pando Accelerator, where change makers come to kick-start hyper-local environmental and social impact initiatives.

-The first Pando Hub is being prototyped in collaboration with the Maryknoll Sisters in Monrovia, CA at the 7 1/2 acre site of their convent and retirement and health center.
+The first Pandotopia Hub is being prototyped in collaboration with the Maryknoll Sisters in Monrovia, CA at the 7 1/2 acre site of their convent and retirement and health center.

 The location is being reimagined to meet the aims of 21st century mission, targeting social and environmental needs for the municipalities of Los Angeles County, and working in close collaboration with NGO, faith, business, education, and government institutions.